 Can travel agents keep your money as a credit voucher?

-With the spate of cancellations due to the coronavirus, travel agents such as STA Travel offer rebooking or a credit voucher with the agent.
-The current ACCC advice for travel cancellations and changes is that you may be entitled to request a refund or other remedy such as a credit note or voucher under the agent's terms and conditions.
+With the spate of cancellations due to the coronavirus, travel agents may offer rebooking or a credit voucher with the agent.
+The ACCC's advice for travel cancellations and changes is that businesses may offer remedies such as a credit note or voucher under the agent's terms and conditions.

 Can a travel agent change their terms and conditions to deny a refund?